+Student

+Date

+Reviewer

-Student Date Reviewer Circle the appropriated boxes in each category.
+Circle the appropriated boxes in each category.
 Each student's performance will be scored in the categories noted below.
-The advisor's ranking will be based upon a three-point scale (3 = Exemplary, 2 = Satisfactory , 1 = Unacceptable).
-The minimum successful sco re will be 2.0 or better w ith no score being "Unacceptable".
+The advisor's ranking will be based upon

-Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unacceptable Comments (Strengths/Weaknesses) Assessments in P-12 Education Assessments specific to P-12 education.
-(1e) Effectively selecting, administering, and analyzing assessments used to evaluate process, perception, and outcomes data across all required action plans (i.e., school counseling core curriculum action plan, small group action plan, closing the gap action plan).
+Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unsatisfactory Comments (Strengths/Weaknesses) Assessments in P-12 Education Assessments specific to P-12 education.
+(1e) Effectively selecting, administering, and analyzing assessments (include evidence from internship 2 with a paragraph explaining how the assessment was used).
 Leadership & Advocacy Roles School counselor roles as leaders, advocates, and systems change agents in P-12 schools.
-(2a) Your website should indicate how you have empowered students by implementing school counseling core curriculum (i.e. instruction, group activities, classroom guidance), individual student planning (Appraisal/Advisement), Responsive Services (individual/small group), and crisis response team.
-At least two domains of advocacy should be listed.
-Examples include Micro level: Student Advocacy, School/Community Collaboration, and Systems Advocacy.
-Macro level (collaboration with community stakeholders, sharing public information).

-Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unacceptable Comments (Strengths/Weaknesses) College and Career Readiness School counselor roles in relation to college and career readiness.
-(2c) Comprehensive school counseling website includes prevention and intervention program that align with the ASCA National Standards' career domain and state standards that facilitate student's awareness, exploration, planning, and action for postsecondary career/education options.
-The calendar and associated program goal on the website should include career readiness.
+(2a) Your portfolio should explain how you have empowered students by implementing a comprehensive school counseling program (CSCP; i.e., classroom lessons, group lessons, individual student sessions).
+Students should demonstrate social justice and advocacy compentency.
+College and Career Readiness School counselor roles in relation to college and career readiness.
+(2c) Comprehensive school counseling portfolio includes programming (classroom lessons, group lessons, etc.) that aligns with the ASCA's student mindset and behaviors.
 Multi- disciplinary Leadership School counselor roles in school leadership and multidisciplinary teams.
 (2d) School Counselor Interns will demonstrate how school counselors serve as leaders within the school.
 School Counselor Interns work with other professionals to ensure equity of all students.
-This will include attendance/leadership at 504, IEP Meetings, Research Tier Interventions, or Multi-Tier System of Support, School Improvement Plan, Departmental Meetings, Child and Family Team Meetings, and School Leadership Teams.
-Behavioral Health Characteristics, risk factors, and warning signs of students at risk for mental health and behavioral disorders.
-(2g) Comprehensive school counseling website includes description of common mental health and behavior disorders among age groups present at their grade level(s).
+This will include attendance/leadership at 504, IEP Meetings, Response to Interventions, or Multi-Tier System of Support, School Improvement Plan, Departmental Meetings, Child and Family Team Meetings, and School Leadership Teams.

+Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unsatisfactory Comments (Strengths/Weaknesses) Behavioral Health Characteristics, risk factors, and warning signs of students at risk for mental health and behavioral disorders.
+(2g) Comprehensive school counseling portfolio includes description of common mental health and behavior disorders among age groups present at their grade level(s).
 Risk factors and warning signs are clearly identified as well as a process of screening and referral to services.

-Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unacceptable Comments (Strengths/Weaknesses) Professional Identity Professional organizations, preparation standards, and credentials relevant to the practice of school counseling.
-Comprehensive school counseling site effectively identifies, describes, and demonstrates relevance of primary school counselor standards (ASCA Student Standards, School Counselor competencies and ASCA Ethical Standards) to student's role as a school counselor at identified grade level(s).
+Professional Identity Professional organizations, preparation standards, and credentials relevant to the practice of school counseling.
+(21) Student effectively identifies, describes, and demonstrates their CSCP connected to key ASCA documents (ASCA Mindsets & Behvaiors, School Counselor competencies and ASCA Ethical Standards) to intern's role as a school counselor at their site.
 Mission & Objective Development Development of school counseling program mission statements and objectives.
-(3a) Comprehensive school counseling website includes mission and vision statements that align with the school's (and district's) mission and vision statements, is written with students as the primary focus, advocates for equity, access, and success of every student, and indicates the long-range results desired for all students.
+(3a) Includes mission and vision statements that align with the school's (and district's) mission and vision statements .
 Program Design & Evaluation Design and evaluation of school counseling programs.
-(3b) An annual agreement has been articulated by the professional school counselor that provides rationale for the school counselor's use of time based on the school's data, reflects the school counseling program's mission, vision and program goals, and lists the specific responsibilities within the school counseling program.
-In addition, a school counseling calendar is completed with duties related to the foundation, management, delivery and accountability functions of the
+(3b) In addition, a school counseling calendar is completed with duties related to the assess, managae, deliver, and define functions of the ASCA national model.

-Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unacceptable Comments (Strengths/Weaknesses) professional school counselor.
 Activities outlined in the calendar reflect the optimal 80:20 (direct/indirect) ratio.
 A plan for how the four components of evaluation and improvement should also be addressed (self-analysis of school counselor's strengths and areas of improvement, self-analysis of the school counseling program's strengths and areas of improvement, evaluation of the school counselor's performance by an administrator, and review of program goals).
-Core Curriculum Core curriculum design, lesson plan development, classroom management strategies, and differentiated instructional strategies (3c) Comprehensive school counseling website includes fully developed school counseling core curriculum action plan for the year (delivery rate of one lesson every other month).
-Each lesson outlined within the action plan includes a 1) goal, 2) grade level(s), 3) lesson topic, 4) ASCA domain, standard and competency, and 5) curriculum and/or materials to be used.
-Professional school counselor has a viable and detailed plan for the collection and analysis of perception and outcome data.
-Also included are the projected number of students affected (process data), when/where lesson to be presented and projected start